You found my old blog. Thanks for visiting! For my new writing, visit mikesententia.com.

 - The visualization tells your unconscious mental muscles about what you want to happen.

-- Your mental muscles contact the external force (the “ethereal software”) you use for healing.
+- Your mental muscles contact the external force (the “ethereal software”) you use for energy healing.

 - The ethereal software connects to your mind, reads your intent, and acts on those instructions as best it can.